Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 08 October 2022.

 Opioids refer to a class of drugs that are naturally or synthetically derived from the opium poppy plant (ACIC 2019; NSW Ministry of Health 2017).
 Diacetylmorphine, commonly known as heroin, is a derivative of morphine, an alkaloid contained in raw opium (ACIC 2021a).

 This section focuses on the harms, availability and consumption of illicit opioids including heroin, as distinct from pharmaceutical opioids such as morphine, methadone and oxycodone.
-See the section on the non-medical use of pharmaceutical drugs for recent trends and data in relation to the use and harms for pharmaceutical opioids.
+See the section on pharmaceuticals for recent trends and data in relation to the use and harms for pharmaceutical opioids.